Welcome to The Adoptive Mom! I am so happy you are here!

 I love Jesus and I don’t hide that in my writing.
 Also, I am a proud homeschooling mom and I have five amazing kids.
-I have been married to my husband Karry for twenty years.
+I have been married to my husband Karry for twenty-one years.
 We are partners in this adoption journey as well as other adventures.

 For example, we recently moved from Oregon City, Oregon (just south of Portland), in a motorhome, in the winter, all the way across the country to central Virginia.
 We’re a little crazy like that!

 We are road-trippers and took a 32 day trip across the country in August of 2018.
 As a homeschool mom, I planned the trip around history and literature.
 We saw many old houses and school buildings–my favorite kind of vacationing!

 We especially enjoyed all of the Little House on the Prairie stops, and particularly, Almanzo’s childhood farm in Malone, New York (right after listening to Farmer Boy!).

 I have liked Emily Dickinson since I was a teenager and have been to her home as well as Louisa May Alcott’s home twice.

 As much as I love old school houses and historic decor, lately I have been decorating in white and gray.
 I adore making my home a beautiful and comfortable place to live and do hospitality.

 We were farmers